 The 10.OR G is the second mobile launched by the brand 10.OR in India.
-The 10.OR G was unveiled on 27th September 2017 and is available for purchase from Amazon exclusively.
+The mobile was unveiled on 27th September 2017 and is available for purchase from Amazon exclusively.

 The device comes in two variants and price is as follows: